vincentorback/clean-wordpress-admin/README.md

 Clears out generated unwanted stuff from the wp_head hook.
 Such as feeds and WordPress version.

 ### [Images](images.php)
-Remove functions related to images like the gallery, default link, alignment, and sizes.
+Remove functions related to images like the default link, alignment, and sizes.

 ### [JavaScript](javascript.php)
 De-registers the WordPress default jQuery script.